Eremeyen/pythia-opportunity-markets/app/INTEGRATION.md

 Client/repository façade:

-- Introduce a `PythiaClient` used by hooks to unify backend + Anchor calls.
+- Introduce a `PythiaClient` used by hooks to unify backend + Anchor calls (not yet implemented).
 Enables swapping mocks with real services and keeps hook contracts stable.

 ## Mock retention strategy (do not delete mocks)